Tutorial: Azure Active Directory integration with iPass SmartConnect

 To configure Azure AD single sign-on with iPass SmartConnect, perform the following steps:

-In the Azure portal, on the iPass SmartConnect application integration page, click Single sign-on.
+In the Azure portal, on the iPass SmartConnect application integration page, select Single sign-on.

-Attribute Name Attribute Value Namespace Value firstName user.givenname lastName user.surname user.userprincipalname username user.userprincipalname
+Name Source Attribute firstName user.givenname lastName user.surname user.userprincipalname username user.userprincipalname

 b.
 In the Name textbox, type the attribute name shown for that row.

-To configure single sign-on on iPass SmartConnect side, you need to send the downloaded Metadata XML and your Domain name to iPass SmartConnect support team.
+To configure single sign-on on iPass SmartConnect side, you need to send the downloaded Federation Metadata XML and appropriate copied URLs from Azure portal to iPass SmartConnect support team.
 They set this setting to have the SAML SSO connection set properly on both sides.

 Create an Azure AD test user